pirminschmid/CppToolbox/README.md

 A collection of various C++ helper classes.
 They are written for C++14.
 Cmake is used for compilation.
 See the documentation of each class for additional information.

-- [LinkedMap][linkedmap]: An implementation of a std::unordered_map, with the additional feature of keeping insertion/refresh order.
+- [LinkedMap][linkedmap]: An implementation of a std::unordered_map, additionally keeping insertion/refresh order.

 - [LuaWrapper][luawrapper]: A simple C++ wrapper class for the [Lua][lua] interpreter.